weeksseth/directus-sdk-javascript/README.md

 const client = new RemoteInstance({
   url: 'http://instance.directus.io/api/1.1/',
-  accessToken: [user-token] // optional, can be used without on public routes });
+  token: [user-token] // optional, can be used without on public routes });
 ```